 - am pregnant or planning to become pregnant

 - am breastfeeding or planning to breast-feed.
 It is not known if Nexavar passes into your breast milk.
-You and your doctor should decide if you will take Nexavar or breast-feed.
-You should not do both.
+Do not breastfeed during treatment with Nexavar and for 2 weeks after receiving the last dose of Nexavar.

 Tell your healthcare provider at each visit about all the medications you take including prescription and non-prescription medicine, vitamins, and herbal supplements.
 Nexavar may affect the way other medicines work and other medicines may affect how Nexavar works.
 For example: